Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Ornamental kale is a kale that is grown for its colorful leaves which grow in the shape of a rosette.
 The leaves can be white, red, pink, lavender, blue or violet.
 Because it can be grown in cold weather, ornamental kale adds color to gardens and landscapes when other flowers have succumbed to the cold.
 The plants are edible but are not usually eaten.

-To start seeds indoors, plant your seeds 6 weeks before your last frost.
-Plant them ½ inch deep.
+To start seeds indoors, plant them 6 weeks before your last frost.
+They should be planted ½ inch deep.
 Germination should occur in 5 to 8 days.
 You can plant your seedlings in your garden after all danger of frost.
 Space them at least 16 inches apart.
 They should be ready for harvest in 30 to 40 days.

 To direct sow your seeds, soil temperature in your garden should be at least 45⁰F.
 Plant the seeds ½ inch deep.
 Germination will be slower than indoors because of the cool soil.
 Once the plants have germinated, thin them after two weeks so that there they are at least 12 inches apart.
 They should be ready for harvest in 55 to 75 days.